 - Clean up after a meal and wash up

-- Providing an activity to keep people occupied
+- Provide an activity to keep people occupied while food is cooking

-- Enables people to stay independent at home
+- Enable people to stay independent at home

 Frequently asked questions

 As people age, certain health conditions can become more likely – and having good nutrition can help to reduce the risk of these.
 Nutrition is important at any age, but maintaining it for the elderly is essential – as they may struggle to do so on their own.